Sampling recovery in Bochner spaces and applications to parametric PDEs: Applications to holomorphic functions

-We apply Theorem \ref{theorem:sampling-lognormal-holomorphic} to solutions to parametric linear parabolic PDEs with log-normal random inputs.
-Let $0<T<\infty$ denote a finite time-horizon and let $D$ be a bounded domain with Lipschitz boundary $\partial D$ in $\RR^d$.
+Second, we apply Theorem \ref{theorem:sampling-lognormal-holomorphic} to solutions to parametric linear parabolic PDEs with log-normal random inputs. {To establish this, let us present the holomorphic properties of solutions of these equations.
+For details, see \cite[Section 4.3.2]{DNSZ2023}.} Let $0<T<\infty$ denote a finite time-horizon and let $D$ be a bounded domain with Lipschitz boundary $\partial D$ in $\RR^d$.
 We define $I:=(0,T)$ and consider the initial boundary value problem for the linear parabolic PDE